 What really sets this app apart for us is how easy and straightforward the grocery shopping features were.
 In the pro version, you can search recipes by calories.
 The app’s “Shop Online” feature allows you to shop for ingredients from a wide variety of stores and delivery services, including Walmart, Instacart, Safeway, Albertsons, Kroger, Aldi, Publix, Amazon Fresh, and Sprouts.

-Available on iOS and Android, the basic version of the app is free, but you can upgrade to a premium version for $5.99 per month or $49.99 per year.
+Available on iOS and Android, the basic version of the app is free, but you can upgrade to a premium version for $2.99 per month.
 With the upgraded version you get exclusive recipes, the ability to import your own recipes, a nutrition tracker, and advanced recipe filters (by nutrients, grocery price, and cook time), among other extras.

 Why We Chose It: With a mission to make healthy eating easy, recipes designed to be made in 15 minutes or less, and an emphasis on preparing meals ahead of time, MealPrepPro sets users up for success, and takes the frustration of last-minute meal planning out of the equation.